About Us

 Albuquerque Herbalism is a bioregional herbal studies program that brings students into relationship with the medicinal plants of the Southwest through classroom discussion, hands-on remedy making, field trips, and native medicinal plant restoration.

-Our program incorporates an interdisciplinary whole landscape approach that focuses on the interconnectivity between people, plants, and the land.
-This approach is based in ecological herbalism, which highlights the ecological interactions of plants, awakens our empathic experience with the entire living landscape, and promotes a better understanding of the dynamic biological and cultural worlds in which we live.
+Our program incorporates an interdisciplinary whole landscape approach that focuses on the interconnectivity between people, plants, and the Land.
+This approach is based in ecological herbalism, which highlights the eco-social interactions of plants, awakens our empathic experience with the entire living landscape, and promotes a better understanding of the dynamic biological and cultural worlds in which we live.

-Classes include in-depth series and single-day specialty topics with professional Southwestern herbalists, each bringing their own areas of expertise.
-Students have the opportunity to engage in native medicinal plant restoration and deepening a reciprocal relationship with the land along the banks of the Rio Grande.
+Classes include in-depth series and single-day specialty topics with herbalists, curanderas, and other traditional medicine practitioners, each bringing their own knowledge and experience.
+Students have the opportunity to engage in Land stewardship and native medicinal plant restoration, enacting repsonsibilites of mutual care and reciprocal relationship with the Land and plants along the banks of the Rio Grande.

 Our Approach